-The Appeals Committee (or Referee) is bound by the laws of the game (as interpreted by the National Authority) and by the rulings, regulations and precedents authorised by the National Authority.
-In England this is the L&EC of the EBU.
+The Appeals Committee (or Referee) is bound by the laws of the game (as interpreted by the Regulating Authority) and by the rulings, regulations and precedents from the Regulating Authority.
 Matters of law and regulation are to be decided by the TD, and the Appeals Committee should ask the TD or the DIC for advice accordingly.